Explosions At Mosque Kill At Least 62 People In Afghanistan

 The mosque attack comes one day after the United Nations issued an alarming report saying Afghanistan has seen an "unprecedented number of civilian casualties" in the past three months.

-July was the country's bloodiest month of the past decade, as civilian casualties rose to a tragic level that hasn't been seen since the UN Assistance Mission in Afghanistan began systematically documenting the toll of violence in 2009.
+July was the country's bloodiest month of the past decade, as civilian casualties rose to a tragic level that hasn't been seen since the U.N.
+Assistance Mission in Afghanistan began systematically documenting the toll of violence in 2009.

 United Nations figures released today show record-high levels of civilian casualties in #Afghanistan and indicate an urgent need for all parties to the conflict to do more to protect civilians from harm.
 Read more: https://t.co/hdWH6Qjl1k#HumanRights #ZeroCivilianCasualtiesNow pic.twitter.com/MzESO4f98x— UNAMA News (@UNAMAnews) October 17, 2019